WorkTime – employee monitoring software

 Yes.
 This is legal in Australia.
 However, The law requires that clear policies on the use of the internet in the workplace should be established to ensure that employees understand the expectations and responsibilities that apply to internet use.
 Employers are also obligated to discuss with employees about the policy during the policy’s development.
 This will help increase employees’ awareness.

 Yes.
-Generally speaking, in Australia, an employer is entitled to monitor their employee’s work email accounts provided this is in accordance with their policies or procedures and also there are work-related reasons behind the monitoring.
-That said, employers are to set clear workplace policies that can help to ensure that both employees understand the expectations and responsibilities that apply to receive and send emails on company devices.
+Generally speaking, in Australia, an employer is entitled to monitor their employee’s work email accounts provided this is under their policies or procedures.
+Also, there are work-related reasons behind the monitoring.
+Employers are to set clear workplace policies that can help ensure that both employees understand the expectations and responsibilities that apply to receive and send emails on company devices.

 Yes.
-But, on the basis that the conversation is not considered to be private, the parties concerned are aware of it and consent is given.
-There are, of course, certain prohibitions to monitoring and recording phone conversations.
-The general privacy and surveillance laws prohibit listening in (in Victoria and the Northern Territory) or recording a private conversation without the permission or consent of the parties to the conversation.
+But, on the basis that the conversation is not considered private, the parties concerned are aware of it, and consent is given.
+There are, of course, specific prohibitions to monitoring and recording phone conversations.
+The general privacy and surveillance laws prohibit listening in (in Victoria and the Northern Territory) or recording a private conversation without the parties’ permission or consent.
 There is also federal legislation that regulates the monitoring of telephone communications in the workplace, including mobile phones.

 The Telecommunications (Interception and Access) Act 1979 prohibits listening to or recording communications passing over a telecommunications system without the consent or knowledge of the parties to the communication.

 7. Is it legal to use video monitoring systems in the workplace?